Sam Houston State University: Name changes

-In April 2007, Texas House Bill 1418 passed without objection in the Texas Legislature, preventing The Texas State University System's Board of Regents from changing the university's name to Texas State-Sam Houston.
+In April 2007, Texas House Bill 1418 passed without objection in the Texas Legislature, preventing The Texas State University System's Board of Regents from changing the university's name to Texas State – Huntsville.

 Contrary to a popular joke—repeated by alumnus Dan Rather in his 1978 autobiography, The Camera Never Blinks—the school was never known as "Sam Houston Institute of Teaching" or "Sam Houston Institute of Technology."
 This joke was expanded in 2006 into an entire feature film, Accepted, which takes place on the campus of the fictional South Harmon Institute of Technology.

 Main campus

-The oak-studded rural main campus sits on 316 acre in the central area of Huntsville.
+The oak-studded rural main campus sits on 316 acre in central Huntsville.
 Two large agricultural complexes feature a 1600 acre teaching and research farm and a rodeo arena.
-The campus also features a planetarium, an observatory, a body farm, and an 18-hole golf course named The Bearkat Course.
+The campus also has a planetarium, an observatory, a body farm, and an 18-hole golf course, The Bearkat Course.
 The mall area of the main campus includes Blatchley Bell Tower and Clock and a fountain.

 The campus stood in for the fictional Austin University in the motion picture The Life of David Gale.

 Academics

-Sam Houston State's academic departments and programs are organized into eight colleges:
+Sam Houston State's academic departments and programs are organized into nine colleges: